seamplex/feenox/doc/sds.md

 transfer.md
 ```

-Technically speaking, FeenoX can be seen as a UNIX filter designed to read an ASCII-based stream of characters (i.e. the input file, which in turn can include other input files or contain instructions to read data from mesh and/or other data files) and to write ASCII-formatted data into the standard output and/or other files.
+Technically speaking, FeenoX can be seen as a Unix filter designed to read an ASCII-based stream of characters (i.e. the input file, which in turn can include other input files or contain instructions to read data from mesh and/or other data files) and to write ASCII-formatted data into the standard output and/or other files.
 The input file can be created either by a human or by another program.
 The output stream and/or files can be read by either a human and/or another programs.
 A quotation from [Eric Raymond](http://www.catb.org/esr/)’s [The Art of Unix Programming](http://www.catb.org/esr/writings/taoup/) helps to illustrate this idea:

 > [Doug McIlroy](https://en.wikipedia.org/wiki/Douglas_McIlroy), the inventor of [Unix pipes](https://en.wikipedia.org/wiki/Pipeline_%28Unix%29) and one of the founders of the [Unix tradition](https://en.wikipedia.org/wiki/Unix), had this to say at the time: